randal-cox/quizzinator/README.md

 to humans except it includes a little context so the LLM knows the survey is from a trusted source.

+## html
+This directory is produced by QUizzinator and includes the results from LLM responses and statistical analyses.
+If you open it, you will find an index.html file.
+Open this in your browser to look at results.

 ----

 # Usage